sejungkwak/connect-4/README.md

 ## Programs

 - [Am I Responsive](http://ami.responsivedesign.is/) was used to create the image showing a responsive design for the README.
-- [Awesome Screenshot and Screen Recorder](https://chrome.google.com/webstore/detail/awesome-screenshot-and-sc/nlipoenfbbikpbjkfpfillcgkoblgpmj) was used to take the screenshots of the entire page for the README.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
 - [BrowserStack](https://live.browserstack.com/dashboard#os=iOS&os_version=12.0&device_browser=safari&zoom_to_fit=true&full_screen=true&url=https%3A%2F%2Fsejungkwak.github.io%2Fconnect-4%2F&speed=1) was used to test the site on different devices/browsers.
 - [Can I use](https://caniuse.com/) was used to check browser compatibility.
 - [Canva](https://www.canva.com/en_gb/) was used to create the logo and favicon.
-- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to view the site's styling, to debug during development and to check runtime performance.
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to view the site's styling, debug during development and check runtime performance.
 - [Diagrams.net](https://app.diagrams.net/) was used to create the flowchart.
 - [Eightshapes](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%231C304A%0D%0A%23DE0F3F%0D%0A%23FFC736%0D%0A%23FAFAFA&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18) was used to check the colour combination for accessibility purposes.
 - [Ezgif](https://ezgif.com/) was used to convert PNG format images to WebP for the favicon.
 - [Favicon.io](https://favicon.io/) was used to create the favicon.
 - [Figma](https://www.figma.com/) was used to create the mockups.
-- [Font Awesome](https://fontawesome.com/) was used for the responsive hamburger menu icons as well as the _GitHub_ and envelope icon in the footer.
+- [Font Awesome](https://fontawesome.com/) was used for the responsive hamburger menu icons as well as the _GitHub_ and envelope icons in the footer.
 Each icon file was downloaded and converted to the SVG path using VS Code.
 - [GIPHY](https://giphy.com/) was used to convert video files to GIFs for the README.
 - [Git](https://git-scm.com/) was used for version control.
 - [GitHub](https://github.com/) was used to store and deploy the project's code.
 - [Gitpod](https://www.gitpod.io/) was used to develop and test my code.
 - [Google Fonts](https://fonts.google.com/) was used to import Fredoka One and Poppins into the style.css file.
 - [JSHint](https://jshint.com/) was used to check the JavaScript validity.
-- [Regex101](https://regex101.com/) was used to create a regular expression to remove whitespace inside a string for the contact form.
+- [Regex101](https://regex101.com/) was used to create a regular expression to remove whitespace inside a string in the contact form.
 - [Visual Studio Code](https://code.visualstudio.com/) was used to edit my code and create SVG paths from SVG image files.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check the CSS validity.
 - [W3C Markup Validation Service](https://validator.w3.org/) was used to check the HTML markup validity.